-We approach the problem of spatiotemporal language grounding with a modular design, where we extract spatial referring expressions and translate temporal commands using large language models, as well as ground referring expressions to physical landmarks using a vision-language model and text embedding.
-Our system Lang2LTL-2 produces a grounded temporal task specification incorporating the grounded referring expressions and the spatial relations.
-Figure 3 shows an overview of the full system.
+We approach the problem of spatiotemporal language grounding with a modular design, where we extract spatial referring expressions and translate temporal commands using large language models, and ground referring expressions to physical landmarks using a vision-language model and text embedding.
+Our system Lang2LTL-2 produces a grounded temporal task specification with grounded referring expressions and spatial relations.
+Figure 3 shows an overview of our language grounding system.